The Insiders Guide to Buying New York City Real Estate. Buy the Right NYC Property for the Right Price.

 Before buying a property, buyers should understand the different types of New York City real estate available in the city.
 Most of the apartments for sale in New York City are co-operatives.
 The main difference between cooperative and other types of property is that a co-op apartment building is owned by a corporation, which consists of the building’s residents.

-“Could i begin life again, knowing what I now know, and had money to invest, I would buy every square inch of Manhattan.”
+“Could I begin life again, knowing what I now know, and had money to invest, I would buy every square inch of Manhattan.”
 John Jacob Astor – America’s first millionaire

 Let an Elika expert search, filter and send you the best available New York City Condos, Co-ops or Townhouses for sale that match your specific housing needs: REQUEST A CUSTOM SEARCH or CALL: 212-590-0545

-When you purchase an apartment in a cooperative, you are actually purchasing shares in the corporation.
+When you purchase an apartment in a cooperative, you are purchasing shares in the corporation.
 You do not legally own the apartment, but you do own part of the corporation that owns the apartment.
 Each apartment’s value in shares is calculated according to rules set by the Board of Directors.
-Prime real estate is valued at a higher number of shares.
+The prime real estate is valued at a higher number of shares.
 The Board of Directors runs each cooperative building, paying for its mortgage, taxes, and upkeep.
 The money that you pay for your shares goes towards these costs.
-However, in order to join the co-operative, you will have to be approved by the Board.
+However, to join the co-operative, you will have to be approved by the Board.

 Condominiums are another popular option.
-A condominium is a more traditional type of property, as buyers actually purchase the real estate itself.
+A condominium is a more traditional type of property, as buyers purchase the real estate itself.
 As such, the buyer needs to pay real estate taxes on the property.
 There are fewer condominiums than cooperatives for sale in New York City.

 Different property types carry different advantages for buyers depending on their goals, financial resources, and other factors.
 The main advantages of a cooperative are:

-Cooperative apartments are generally less expensive than condominiums.
+Cooperative apartments are less expensive than condominiums.
 Taxes are also included in the cost, so buyers often have simpler billing arrangements when buying this type of property.
 However, a co-op’s Board of Directors may require a large down payment.

-Co-ops are generally very well-maintained.
+Co-ops are very well-maintained.
 As the building’s owners are its tenants, there is a strong incentive to keep all apartments in good condition to increase the value of all of the building’s shares.
-It is still important to visit a cooperative in person with an experienced agent before purchasing in order to choose a high-quality apartment.
+It is still important to visit a cooperative in person with an experienced agent before purchasing to choose a high-quality apartment.